 Prior to any major software implementation or expansion, a Readiness Assessment is always a good first move.

 When it comes to a corporation’s use of a particular software product, some departments can be heavy users while other departments may have limited use or understanding of the same software.
-One of the major issues is if a novice department wants to begin to more fully utilize the software, the more experienced department may express concern as they do not want their projects to become negatively impacted.
+This could cause some major issues.
+For example, if a novice department wants to begin fully utilizing the software, a more experienced department might voice concerns that their projects could be negatively impacted.

 The Capital Improvement Group, a division at a large city municipality, holds an enterprise license for Primavera-Unifier.
-Capital Improvement has a growing Unifier implementation practice with a fully staffed team supporting a mature variety of core project management, collaboration, and cost management Business Processes (BPs).
-This team met with Y&L Readiness Assessment strategists during the requirements gathering phase to discuss a second division implementation and what it would take to determine the “readiness” of the second division.
+Capital Improvement has a growing Unifier implementation practice with a fully-staffed team supporting a mature variety of core project management, collaboration, and cost management Business Processes (BPs).
+This team met with Readiness Assessment strategists during the requirements-gathering phase to discuss a second division implementation and what it would take to determine the “readiness” of the second division and at the same time incorporate the Y&L Consulting IT Practices.
 During our initial meeting, the Capital Improvement Group highlighted the following points:

-There was tremendous opportunity for the secondary division to realize immediate value through the configuration of existing Business Process designs and workflows from Capital Improvement, and it was critical to establish an effective methodology in order to bring them to light for Public Works; but doing so without causing disruption.
-That was the key challenge for the Y&L Readiness Assessment team.
+There was a tremendous opportunity for the secondary division to realize immediate value through the configuration of existing San Antonio Business Process designs and workflows from Capital Improvement, and it was critical to establish an effective methodology in order to bring them to light for Public Works without causing disruption.
+That was the key challenge for the Y&L Consulting Readiness Assessment team.

 The Secondary division had many challenges around the visibility, consistency, and auditability of their processes.
 An absence of transparency led to duplicated project efforts in some cases.
 Y&L knew that conflict detection through transparency would add immediate value.

 The Y&L Readiness Assessment team uncovered that asset inventory listings were incomplete and that project delivery was not always connected to the assets being built or maintained.
-Connecting project management to their constructed asset system of record will address this over time by creating an inventory of assets from their ongoing maintenance efforts.
+Connecting project management to their constructed asset system of record will address this over time by creating an inventory of assets from their ongoing maintenance efforts along with a trusted San Antonio process improvement.

 In addition, reporting was quite cumbersome because Project Management efforts were spread across a mix of unrelated systems.
 These conditions led to repeated labor-intensive efforts to gather data for recurring reports needed throughout the year.